-Figure 2: Effect of the host genetic background on infection patterns.
+Figure 2: Infection patterns after introgression of Wolbachia in different host genetic backgrounds.

-1A: relative Wolbachia density per cell, 1B: average Octomom copy number per Wolbachia).
+2A: relative Wolbachia density per cell, 2B: average Octomom copy number per Wolbachia.
 Each color represents a host genetic background (n = 10 flies / background).
-Letters above boxplots show the significative groups performed by pairwise comparisons.
-The w1118-CS line is an experimental control infected with wMelCS and is not integrated in the statistical analyses.
-The w1118-MP line, infected with wMelPop, is the line initially used as ‘donor’ for the introgression procedure.
-All the other lines were infected with wMelPop by introgression (MP1).
+Box plots indicate ‘minimum’, 1st quartile, median, 3rd quartile, and ‘maximum’ ± outliers (dots).
+Different letters above boxplots indicate a significant difference between lines after pairwise comparisons (Table s3).
+The w1118-CS line is an experimental control infected by wMelCS and is not integrated in the statistical analyses.
+The w1118-MP line, infected by wMelPop, is the line initially used as ‘donor’ for the introgression procedure.
+All the other lines were infected by wMelPop by introgression (MP1).